The 2013-2014 Administration

-ASOSU Madam President Amelia Harris, with ASOSU Vice President Dan Cushing lead the Executive Branch.
+ASOSU President T. Brett Deedon, with ASOSU Vice President Victoria Redman lead the Executive Branch.

-President Harris and Vice President Cushing were elected April 2012 and assumed the Executive Offices of the President and Vice President June 1st 2012.
-Their term of office, along with their Administration, will end June 1st, 2013.
+President Deedon and Vice President Redman were elected April 2013 and assumed the Executive Offices of the President and Vice President June 1st 2013.
+Their term of office, along with their Administration, will end June 1st, 2014.

 The powers and duties of the ASOSU President are outlined by the ASOSU constitution.